dart-lang/site-www/src/codelabs/null-safety.md

 }
 </style>

-This codelab teaches you about Dart’s null safe type system, which was introduced in Dart SDK 2.12.
+This codelab teaches you about Dart’s null-safe type system, which was introduced in Dart SDK 2.12.
 When you opt into null safety, types in your code are non-nullable by default, meaning that values can’t be `null` unless you say they can be.